StrangeBeeCorp/docs/docs/thehive/how-to/splunk-integration.md

 For comprehensive details and examples, we encourage you to explore the [original documentation](https://github.com/LetMeR00t/TA-thehive-cortex/blob/main/docs/alert_actions_and_adaptive_response.md) to set up your connector effectively.

 To integrate this connector into your workflow, please refer to the [original documentation](https://github.com/LetMeR00t/TA-thehive-cortex/blob/main/docs/alert_actions_and_adaptive_response.md).
 Your success starts there!

+# Support

+Should you have any inquiries or feedback, feel free to reach out to the author on GitHub, or seek assistance from TheHive support through the portal.